LPBeaulieu/RadioTTS/README.md

 - Should you want to add more music files to an existing CSV file, which you placed within the "In" subfolder of the "Music_Files" folder, simply pass in the <b>"append"</b> argument when running the code and they will be appended to the end of it.

+- Should you wish to normalize the volume of your tracks, you could then pass in the <b>"normalization:target dBFS"</b> argument when running the code, with "target dBFS" being your target decibels relative to full scale (or dBFS for short).
+The default target dBFS is set to -20 dB and will change to any number you provide after the colon.
+The code will then perform average amplitude normalization according to the difference between the target dBFS and that of the audio track being normalized.
+This difference will then be used to apply gain correction to the audiosegment.

 - The default bit rate of the exported mp3 files is set to 256 kbps.
 Should you want to bring it down to 128 kbps (or any other value), simply enter the number (without units) after the <b>"bit_rate:"</b> argument when running the code.
 The code will then select the minimum between the original track bit rate and the default or specified bit rate as the bit rate for the generated audio files, as the new files cannot have higher bit rates than the original ones.